Property Manager Responsibilities

-These are all understandable questions in the world of property management.
+These are all understandable questions in the world of rental management.
 Luckily, we’ve provided you with an overview to help!

 Defining a Property Manager

-A property manager can be either an individual or company tasked with managing the operations of a rental property.
-Their job is to ensure that everything is running smoothly, from marketing a vacant rental to dealing with tenant complaints to attending to property repairs.
-At the end of the day, the property manager ensures that the rental will earn a profit for the property owner.
+A property manager can be either an individual or company tasked with managing the operations of rental properties.
+Not all property managers work independently.
+However, their job is always to ensure that everything is running smoothly, from marketing a vacant rental to dealing with complaints to attending to investment property repairs.
+At the end of the day, a good property manager ensures that the rental will earn a profit for the property owner.

-Here are more specific duties a property manager performs:
+Here are more specific duties property management companies perform:

 1. Collecting Rent

-Property managers will collect the rent on your behalf.
-If you always find yourself chasing after tenants for rent payments, it’s more convenient to hire a property manager.
-A property management firm even has a software system for more efficient rent collection.
+A good property manager will collect the rent on your behalf.
+If you always find yourself chasing after renters for rent payments, it’s more convenient to hire a property manager.
+They may even have a software system for more efficient rent collection.

-If your tenant skips a rent payment, property managers can enforce the rent payment conditions.
+If your tenant skips a rent payment, a property manager can enforce the rent payment conditions.
 They’ll make sure late fees are collected for overdue rents.

 Property managers also deal with rent price adjustment.
 If there are market changes, such as your location having an increased demand, then they’ll increase the rent rate.

-Property managers apply advertising techniques so your rental property will attract more prospective tenants.
+A good property manager will apply advertising techniques so your vacant rental units will attract more prospective renters.
 They’ll stage the property and schedule property showings.
 They also handle inquiries and provide feedback.

 Marketing skills and a large network base are needed to get your rental unit occupied.
-Property managers often have both to ensure zero vacancies.
+A property manager often has both to ensure zero vacancies.
 They can use online or offline strategies to create strong interest.

-Property managers also craft property listings, take professional photos and distribute flyers.
-They strategize to earn more exposure for your rental unit.
+The responsibilities of a property manager also include crafting property listings, taking professional photos and distributing flyers.
+They strategize to earn more exposure for your rental property.

 3. Screening Tenants

-Property managers are the ones who assess the prospects’ suitability.
+Property manager duties include assessing the prospective tenants’ suitability for your investment property.
 They’ll ask for documents for proof that an applicant can meet the monthly rent dues.
 Typically, pay stubs, bank statements and employment certificates are required to be submitted.

 They also run credit checks to see if an applicant is a high risk or solvent.
 They avoid those with bankruptcy and eviction records.
-Property managers also take the time to review a prospective renter’s rental history background.
+A property manager also takes the time to review a prospective renter’s rental history background.
 One way to do this, for example, is by calling the references provided by the applicant.

 While conducting the tenant screening, property managers adhere to the Fair Housing Act.
 They make sure that discrimination is avoided and everyone is given an equal opportunity to rent the property.

-Property managers are very conscious of keeping the rental property habitable.
-Provincial laws actually hold landlords and property managers to the implied warranty of habitability.
+Property managers are very conscious of keeping the investment property habitable for renters.
+Provincial laws actually hold landlords and rental managers to the implied warranty of habitability.
 This means that the rental should be sanitary, livable and safe.

-If tenants request repairs, the property managers see to it that the damages are fixed.
-They also keep up with preventive maintenance and regular property inspections.
+If renters submit maintenance requests for repairs, a property manager sees to it that the damages are fixed.
+They also keep up with preventive maintenance and regular inspections for properties.

-If renovations and rental improvements are conducted, property managers supervise the projects to make sure all is in order.
+If renovations and rental improvements are conducted, a property manager supervises the projects to make sure all is in order.

 5. Learning and Applying Landlord-Tenant Laws

-Property managers are expected to know more about the landlord-tenant laws.
+Property managers carry many responsibilities and are expected to know more about the landlord-tenant laws.
 They must be well informed when it comes to breaking leases, evictions, collecting security deposits and following the warranty of habitability.

 It’s important to adhere to the provincial laws when it comes to maintaining the property and dealing with tenants.
 This prevents conflicts that can lead to lawsuits.
 It also protects the tenants from harm.

-Aside from that, tenants have certain rights one has to be aware of.
+Aside from that, renters have certain rights one has to be aware of.
 For example, there’s an implied covenant of quiet enjoyment.
-This means tenants have a right to live in peace and have their privacy respected.
+This means renters have a right to live in peace and have their privacy respected.

 6. Managing Budgets

 Property managers are responsible for handling the budget well.
 They hire repair people and purchase required items for replacement.
-They also take care of property improvements.
+They also take care of rental improvements.

 Often, property owners have repair and emergency funds.
-It’s left up to property managers’ discretion how they’ll spend the budget.
-Work repair orders are the usual expenses.
+It’s left up to the property manager’s discretion how they’ll spend the budget.
+Work repair orders are the usual expenses for properties.

-Property managers present receipts to show the property maintenance expenses.
+They present receipts to show the maintenance expenses.
 This keeps them accountable to the set budget.
 Most of the time, property owners save a lot from the discounts available to property managers that are offered by their network.
 It’s a bonus if a property manager has an in-house maintenance team of contractors.

 7. Maintaining Financial Records

 Property managers are also expected to keep organized records.
-They have copies of the signed leases, receipts from property expenses and utility bill payments.
+They have copies of the signed leases, receipts from rental expenses and utility bill payments.

 Property owners normally expect to receive monthly statements to check the rent payment of tenants.
-Property managers provide financial reports for proper accounting.
+Their rental manager provides financial reports for proper accounting.